pinkal186/MomsHelpAI/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 Loading sample family data...
-✅ Sample family 'Sharma' loaded (ID: sharma_001) 👨‍👩‍👧‍👦 Members: 4 (Rajesh, Priya, Aarav, Ananya)
+✅ Sample family 'Smith' loaded (ID: smith_001)
+👨‍👩‍👧‍👦 Members: 4 (Alex, Jamie, Taylor, Morgan)
 🥗 Dietary: Vegetarian

 You: Plan meals for this week

-⏳ Processing request for sharma_001...
+⏳ Processing request for smith_001...
 This may take a moment as AI agents work together...

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━